ambiyansyah-risyal/klayengo/BENCHMARKS.md

 # Benchmark Results

+## Executive Summary

+This report presents comprehensive performance analysis of the klayengo HTTP client library, including benchmark results, optimization recommendations, and architectural insights.
+The analysis reveals excellent performance characteristics with room for targeted optimizations.

 ## Performance Overview

 The following benchmark results show the performance characteristics of the klayengo HTTP client after recent optimizations: